-The Communities is a certified Intermediate Care Facility for the Intellectually Disabled ("ICF/ID") and is reimbursed under the Commonwealth of Pennsylvania's Medical Assistance Program (the "Program").
+The Communities is a certified Intermediate Care Facility for the Intellectually Disabled ("ICF/ID") and is reimbursed under the Commonwealth of Pennsylvania's Medical Assistance Program.
 Reimbursement is limited to the lower of total allowable operating expenses or the approved operating budget.

-The Communities' per diem reimbursement rate from the Commonwealth of Pennsylvania under its Medical Assistance Programs range from \$453.88 to \$712.12 per day for the years ended June 30, 2020.
+The Communities' per diem reimbursement rate from the Commonwealth of Pennsylvania under its Medical Assistance Programs range from \$517.33 to \$863.14 and from \$453.88 to \$712.12 per day for the years ended June 30, 2021 and 2020, respectively.